azofeifa/pyD3/README.md

 Apart from a few other features, you can mouse over a specific rectangle and get a short little description about the data it is representing.

 A common occurrence though is if we had a multiple observations and a few measurments or features associated with each observation.
-Take for example, a netflix user. we might information like name (this would be good for the set_xticklabels function, number of hours watched on Orange is the New Black, The Office etc..
+Take for example, a netflix user.
+We might have information like name (this would be good for the set_xticklabels function), number of hours watched on Orange is the New Black, The Office etc..
 In this way, we would make a matrix not a row vector.
 To page through each of these features, a drop down menu will appear in the upper left for which you can select The Office and the graph will adjust accordingly!

 ```